PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	};

-Objects aligment and depth order
+Objects alignment and depth order
 --------------------------------

 Position commands are always a powerful resource to build the layout of scenes.
 In Canvas we support some basic commands for alignment (left, right, top, bottom, center and middle) and for depth order (rise, rise to top, lower and lower to bottom).

-Aligment
+Alignment
 ~~~~~~~~

-The alignment commands are avilable in the conext menu and the Canvas toolbar:
+The alignment commands are available in the context menu and the Canvas toolbar:

 .. image:: images/AlignObjects.png
 	:alt: Align objects.

-The aligment commands are related to the parent group of the target object.
-If the sprite "head" belongs to the group "dino", and we select the "left" aligment, then the local X position of "dino" will be set to ``0``, it means, that it will be at the left border of the group.
-Note that objects with no parent are set explicity belong to the global scene group.
+The alignment commands are related to the parent group of the target object.
+If the sprite "head" belongs to the group "dino", and we select the "left" alignment, then the local X position of "dino" will be set to ``0``, it means, that it will be at the left border of the group.
+Note that objects with no parent are set to belong to the global scene group.

 Depth order
 ~~~~~~~~~~~

-Pretty similar to aligment commands there are the order commands.
-To apply them first you select the target objects and click on the corresponfing toolbar button or context menu option.
+Pretty similar to alignment commands there are the order commands.
+To apply them first you select the target objects and click on the corresponding toolbar button or context menu option.

 The "order" commands send an object back and forward, in the display list of its group.

-*NOTE: In Phaser there are some aligment constants and methods, but they are more (we think) about to align an object in runtime.
+*NOTE: In Phaser there are some alignment constants and methods, but they are more (we think) about to align an object in runtime.
 It is a great resource for those who set the game layout "by hand".
 We are exploring this new features and in future versions of Canvas we can take advantage of it or reuse some concepts, like align in a grid.*

 Common editing operations
 -------------------------